 Novelist David Mitchell, author of the Booker Prize shortlisted ‘Cloud Atlas’ and ‘number9dream’ travelled to Iceland with Discover the World in September 2011 on a tailor-made itinerary inspired by the Saga trail.
-Here’s the continuation of his story.
+Read part 2 of his story…

 Giants, witches, spirits, astral-projecting Lapps, beserkers and seers populate the sagas as densely as happy-drunk kids on Saturday night Laugerstraat, Reykjavik’s main drag.
 Some scholars note a drift from the earlier, almanac-like sagas to later more fantastical productions, where a hero might slay a hundred-odd warriors and where the supernatural dial gets cranked up to 11.

 “Stare for long enough at Icelandic rock faces, and faces are what you start seeing.”